Improving Generalization of Complex Models under Unbounded Loss Using PAC-Bayes Bounds: Preliminaries

 \section{Preliminaries}

-Throughout the paper, boldface letters denote vectors.
-We first introduce the basic setting of the PAC-Bayes analysis.
-For any supervised-learning problem, the goal is to find a suitable model $\h$ from some hypothesis space, $\h\in \mathcal{H} \subseteq \mathbb{R}^d$, with the help of the training data $\mathcal{S} \equiv \{z_i\}_{i=1}^m$, where $z_i$ is the training pair with sample $\x_i$ and its label $y_i$.
-The usual assumption is that the training and testing data are i.i.d. sampled from the same unknown distribution $\mathcal{D}$.
-For a given model $\h\in\mathcal{H}$, the empirical and population/generalization errors are defined as:

-where the loss function $\ell(\h;z_i): \h \mapsto \mathbb{R}^+$ measures the misfit between the true label $y_i$ and the predicted label by the model $\h$.
-PAC-Bayes bounds include a family of upper bounds on the generalization error of the following type. \begin{theorem}~\citet{maurer2004note}Assume the loss function $\ell$ is \textbf{bounded} within the interval $[0,C]$.
-Given a \textbf{preset} prior distribution $\mathcal{P}$ over the model space $\mathcal{H}$, and given a scalar $\delta\in (0,1)$, for any choice of i.i.d $m$-sized training dataset $\mathcal{S}$ according to $\mathcal{D}$, and all posterior distributions $\mathcal{Q}$ over $\mathcal{H}$, we have
+This section outlines the PAC-Bayes framework.
+For any supervised learning problem, the goal is to find a proper model $\h$ from some hypothesis space $\mathcal{H}$, with the help of the training data $\mathcal{S} \equiv \{z_i\}_{i=1}^m$, where $z_i$ is the training pair with sample $\x_i$ and its label $y_i$.
+Given the loss function $\ell(\h;z_i): \h \mapsto \mathbb{R}$, which measures the misfit between the true label $y_i$ and the predicted label by $\h$, the empirical and population/generalization errors are defined as: by assuming that the training and testing data are both i.i.d. sampled from the same unknown distribution $\mathcal{D}$.
+PAC-Bayes bounds include a family of upper bounds on the generalization error of the following type. \begin{theorem}~\citep{maurer2004note} Assume the loss function $\ell$ is \textbf{bounded} within the interval $[0,1]$.
+Given a \textbf{preset} prior distribution $\mathcal{P}$ over the model space $\mathcal{H}$, and given a scalar $\delta\in (0,1)$, for any choice of i.i.d $m$-sized training dataset $\mathcal{S}$ according to $\mathcal{D}$, and all posterior distributions $\mathcal{Q}$ over $\mathcal{H}$,

 holds with probability at least $1-\delta$.
 Here, KL stands for the Kullback-Leibler divergence. \end{theorem}